What is Blue Nile build your own ring program all about? What can you expect and does the company truly allow custom rings? Read on to find out.

 You can also choose a designer setting.
 You can get designs from Monique Lhuillier, Bella Vaughan, The Gallery Collection™, Zac Posen plus their Blue Nile Studio.

 When building your own ring, costs are set separately for every activity.
 Selecting the diamond and setting it are charged separately.
 There is a price list set for you to peruse before proceeding.
 They additionally offer engraving services at a non-refundable fee of $25

 Build Your Own Ring expedites your delivery.
 It is possible for your ring to be delivered one week after you build it.
 If it costs more than $1000, your signature will be required upon delivery.

 After building your own ring you should then proceed to checkout.
 This step is finalized by inserting your email address.
 Upon checking out, you’ll receive a price alert.
 You can now be sure what you will spend on the ring.
-If there is a price change in any of the diamonds on the cart, you will get an alert.
+If there is a price change in any of the conflict free diamonds on the cart, you will get an alert.

 Build Your Own Ring misses out on Blue Niles promotions, however, there is a one-way diamond guarantee that you’ll receive the best market price after building your own ring at Blue Nile.